 All sponsors are offered recognition on the Mass Humanities website and social media, and in displays and announcements during the event.
-Registered guests will join breakout rooms to socialize immediately following the program.
+Access is provided for guests to stream the event, in addition to seats at the Kennedy Library as listed below.